Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Probabilistic Formulation for Model-Form Uncertainties

 To clarify the multi-model setting, consider a parametric inference problem indexed by parameter $\mu$.
 For simplicity, we assume that $\mu$ belongs to the closed interval $[\underline{\mu}, \overline{\mu}]$.
 Learning a latent representation and the operator approximation following the approach in Section~\ref{subsec:PrototypicalForm} leads to the estimation of a projection matrix $[[V_r],[\overline{V}]]$ and parameters $\hat{\bfc}$, $[\hat{A}]$, $[\hat{H}]$ and $[\hat{P}]$ defining the learned dynamics, for a given finite set $\mu^{(i)} = \{\underline{\mu}, \ldots, \overline{\mu}\}$ of real numbers in $[\underline{\mu}, \overline{\mu}]$ with cardinality $|\mu^{(i)}|$.
 The choice of $\mu^{(i)}$ defines a training scenario, which defines a snapshot matrix $[S^{(i)}] \in \mathbb{R}^{N \times k_i}$, where $k_i$ is the number of snapshots for the $i$-th scenario, the associated projection matrix

 and the associated parameters $\hat{\bfc}^{(i)}$, $[\hat{A}^{(i)}]$, $[\hat{H}^{(i)}]$ and $[\hat{P}^{(i)}]$ in the learned approximation, where the superscript highlights dependence on $\mu^{(i)}$.

-In order to test the robustness of the learning framework with respect to the training strategy, we consider $m$ training scenarios giving raise to a family $\mathcal{A}$ of $m$ projection matrices, $\mathcal{A} = \{[\Phi^{(1)}], \dots, [\Phi^{(m)}]\}$, termed the \textit{anchor points} in the following.
+In order to test the robustness of the learning framework with respect to the training strategy, we consider $m$ training scenarios (selected according to the procedure defined in Section \ref{subsubsec:GPM-ROM}) giving rise to a family $\mathcal{A}$ of $m$ projection matrices, $\mathcal{A} = \{[\Phi^{(1)}], \dots, [\Phi^{(m)}]\}$, termed the \textit{anchor points} in the following.
 For later use, we introduce the following sets:

 with $[V_r^{(i)}] = [V_r(\mu^{(i)})]$ and $[\overline{V}^{(i)}] = [\overline{V}(\mu^{(i)})]$.
-We also introduce the \textit{global} projection matrix $[\Phi^*] = [[V_r^*] \ [\overline{V^*}]] \in \mathbb{S}_{N, (r+q)}$, the definition of which is discussed in Section \ref{subsec:Parameterization}.
+We also introduce the \textit{global} projection matrix $[\Phi^*] = [[V_r^*] \ [\overline{V^*}]] \in \mathbb{S}_{N, (r+q)}$, the definition of which is discussed in Section \ref{subsubsec:GPM-ROM}.

 Our goals are to derive a probabilistic model for the random matrix $[[\bfV_r][\overline{\bfV}]]$ and to define a strategy to identify an appropriate learned reduced-order operator.
 These issues are addressed in order in Sections~\ref{subsubsec:ProbRep} and \ref{subsubsec:GPM-ROM}, respectively.